FlashFloppy Update For GOTEK With Roland S‑50, S‑550, S‑330 & W‑30 Samplers

 Remove The Two Temporary Jumpers

-Now that the firmware has been installed, you can remove the two temporary jumpers from J3 and J4
+Now that the firmware has been installed, you can remove the two temporary jumpers from the locations at J3 and J4

 Leave the jumper block at S0 in place